andreichiro/data_engineer_end2end/README.md

   - AWS Services: Leveraged multiple AWS services such as API Gateway, Lambda, Athena, and Kinesis for data ingestion, storage, and transformation.
 S3 triggers were set up to activate the staging layer in Databricks upon data arrival;

+  - Airflow: Orchestrated the data pipeline extraction process, running Python, Pandas, and Spark to extract video metadata, format, and upload it to S3;

   - Databricks, Spark, and Spark SQL: Employed for data transformation and data model creation.
 Flattening nested JSONs, identifying nulls and duplicates, enforcing schema, and testing functions using pytest were some of the tasks performed.
 Data was saved in multiple formats in S3;

   - dbt (Data Build Tool): Utilized for the intermediate and data mart layers, enabling the implementation of CTEs, normalizations, and a Snowflake schema.
 Source freshness testing, surrogate key construction, and data transformation were performed to provide insights to end-users;